RicoNoSuave/CSU_Senior_Project/docs/Prometheus Full Documentation.md

 <img src="./../media/search.png" style="width:450px"><br />Fig 8.
 Search screen.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;By clicking the settings button in the top right (see Fig 9), you can change to the top news in a different country (see Fig 10), change the text size (see Fig 11), and link back to the Homepage.
-Lastly, to invert the color scheme, click the night-mode button on the right (see Fig 12).
+Lastly, to invert the color scheme, click the dark mode button on the right (see Fig 12).

 <img src="./../media/settings.png" style="width:450px"><br />Fig 9.
 Settings.